IamOmarDarwesh/portfolio/README.md

-Here are a few examples of the type of visualizations I created:
+A few examples of the type of visualizations I created are like these:

 ![National Overview](assets/project-pics/maji-ndogo-pics/national-overview.png)